A metric uniformization model for the quasi-Fuchsian space: Bers metrics

 \subsection{Hyperbolic complex metrics and Bers Theorem}

 As we already mentioned, throughout the paper, we will assume that $S$ is a closed connected oriented surface of genus greater than or equal to $2$.
-We denote with $\overline S$ the surface with opposite orientation.
+We denote by $\overline S$ the surface with opposite orientation.

-We need to recall some essential technical tools in order to state Theorem \ref{thm: Bers is connected component}, which will be used in some of the proofs of this paper.
+We need to recall some essential technical tools which will be used in some of the proofs of this paper.
 Most of the content of this subsection follows from \cite{MeBonsante}, with a few changes in the notation.
 A \textbf{complex metric} on $S$ is a smooth section $g$ of $Sym_2(TS) + i Sym_2(TS)$ such that $g$ is non-degenerate, namely for all $p\in S$ the $\mathbb C$-bilinear extension of $g_p$ to the complexified tangent space $g_p\colon \mathbb C T_pS\times \mathbb C T_pS\to \mathbb C$ is a non-degenerate symmetric bilinear form.
 This notion includes Riemannian metrics on $S$.
-We equip the set of complex metrics on $S$ with the $C^\infty$ topology.
+We endow the set of complex metrics on $S$ with the $C^\infty$ topology.

 With a simple linear algebra argument, one has that for each $p\in S$ the set $\{X\in\mathbb C T_pS\ |\ g_p(X,X)=0\}$ is the union of two complex lines in $\mathbb C T_pS$, corresponding to two points of $\mathbb P(\mathbb C T_pS )$.
 We will call these two points the \textbf{isotropic} directions of $g$, and we call isotropic vectors the vectors $X\in \C TS$ such that $g(X,X)=0$.